xpring-eng/xpring4j/README.md

 ### XpringClient

-`XpringClient` is a gateway into the XRP Ledger. `XpringClient` is initialized with a single parameter, which is the URL of the remote adapter (see: ‘Server Side Component’ section above).
+`XpringClient` is a gateway into the XRP Ledger. `XpringClient` is initialized with a single parameter, which is the URL of the remote adapter (see [Server-Side Component][#server-side-component]).

 ```java
 import io.xpring.xrpl.XpringClient;